Vicachu42/shopping-assignment-part2/README.md

 The bit where we do frontend

+Thursday, 20:50
+-
+I seem to have found a method that works for me, so I'm sticking to it.
+I have now created a button (Yay!).
+Something I need to ask Christopher tomorrow is how solve the id problem in my addTotCart function.
+One way to do it is "?id=", but it doesn't work like that for me.
+I'll have to find a solution, because it would be sad to have to walk back on that function just to make it work.

 Thursday, 20:25
 -
 FINALLY shit works!
 I had to go back to the UN-assigment to see how I did it there, and that method actually helped.